Coollision/homelab-config/README.md

 run `helm upgrade argocd argocd -n argocd`

 argo should be up and running now and managing itself

+if it all seems to lock, traefik might be causing a issue, it depends on servicemonitor, and montioring is not yet installed, while monitoring wants an ingress, so traefik is not yet installed, so we have a chicken and egg problem, so you need to do a commit and disable traefik monitoring first

 for more info on argo see the argo readme